 - High: This is the highest Confidence factor or precision in which the user is sure that the character is large and visible enough (not hazy or compacted) to be recognized by an OCR engine.
 The predefined value is 70.

-- Medium: This is the medium Confidence factor which user can opt when they think the character may or may not be recognized by an OCR engine, so they set this.
+- Medium: This is the medium Confidence factor that users can opt for when they think the character may or may not be recognized by an OCR engine, so they set this.
 This tells the engine to search look for the possible characters in the defined area.
 The predefined value is 50.

-- Low: This is the Low Confidence factor which user can opt when they are less sure that the character can be recognized by an OCR engine, so they set this.
+- Low: This is the Low Confidence factor that users can opt for when they are less sure that the character can be recognized by an OCR engine, so they set this.
 This tells the engine to search for relatively possible characters in and outside the dictionary in the defined area where the precision to identify is low.
 The predefined value is 30.

-- Very Low: This is the Lowest Confidence factor which user can opt when they are least sure that the character can be recognized by an OCR engine, so they set this.
+- Very Low: This is the Lowest Confidence factor that users can opt for when they are least sure that the character can be recognized by an OCR engine, so they set this.
 This tells the engine to search for relatively all possible characters in and outside the dictionary in the defined area where the precision to identify is least.
 The predefined value is 20.

 - Custom: This can be used to set the custom Precision value/Confidence factor.
 It is ranging from 0-100.